robolyst/osquant/content/papers/dockerising-interactive-brokers-client-portal-api/index.md

 ---
 title: "Dockerising Interactive Brokers Client Portal API"
 summary: "
-Interactive Broker's REST API is a webserver that you install and maintain locally in a convoluted fashion.
+Interactive Broker's REST API is a web server that you install and maintain locally in a convoluted fashion.
 I created a light weight docker image to make things easy.
 "

 date: "2022-11-13"